Tipping the scales in your favour - how to demonstrate your technique

 This might explain why I struggle to remember which day to put out my bins each week…

-If learning scales to memory seems like too arduous a task for you or your students, then this post will highlight the alternative options available to you.
+If learning scales to play from memory seems like too arduous a task for you or your students, then this post will highlight the alternative options available to you.
 Where applicable I have also linked to supporting books available from the Trinity online shop.

-All Brass Syllabus
+Brass

 Then choose from either: